wg-easy/wg-easy/README.md

 docker pull weejewel/wg-easy
 ```

 And then run the `docker run -d \ ...` command above again.
+Alternatively, if using Docker Compose navigate to the folder containing your `docker-compose.yml` file and run `$ docker compose up`.

 ## Common Use Cases